ChielokaCode/beautygiftstore/content/sales-copy.md

 **Who exactly is Beauty Gift Store?**

-Beauty Gift Store is a gifting brand focused on beautiful, thoughtful gifts that people can actually use, wear and remember.

-Our handcrafted wrist bead stacks are created for birthdays, anniversaries, surprises, appreciation gifts and those special moments when you want to give her something different.
+Beauty Gift Store is a Lagos-based gifting brand specialising in handcrafted wrist bead stacks and thoughtfully selected beauty gifts.
+We created Beauty Gift Store to make it easier to find beautiful gifts for birthdays, anniversaries, friendships, surprises and those moments when you simply want someone to feel special

 ---